Grocery Inquiry 2008

 Note: two discussion papers were released (view discussion papers).
 Little came of these discussions with a very modest change to the law, purporting to relate to creeping acquisitions, introduced by the Competition and Consumer Legislation Amendment Act 2011.
 This Act changed the reference in s 50(1) from 'a market' to 'any market' (purporting to remove any doubt that a merger will be prohibited if it substantially lessens competition in a market other than the market in which the merging parties compete; this had never been a problem in the past) and removing the word 'substantial' from the definition of market in subsection 50(6) (this was theoretically directed at creeping acquisitions, but has little to do with concept of creeping acquisition discussed in this report)

 'The inquiry held hearings around Australia, received over 250 public submissions and obtained vast quantities of data, information and documents from Coles and Woolworths, other retailers, Metcash and many suppliers.'
-(Report page xiii)
+(Report page xiii).
+The submissions are available from the inquiry home page.

 "Twenty-two hearings were conducted across all Australian capital cities and in several regional towns.
 Seventy seven scheduled witnesses gave evidence to the inquiry during these hearings."
 (Report page 3)